Corporate Services Contact Us

 Table of Contents

-ED or the Enforcement Directorate is recently in the limelight since its clutches are expanding towards big political leaders in India.
-But do you know what is ED Department?, how Enforcement Directorate works?, and most importantly how to make complaint to Enforcement Directorate?.
+ED has recently been in the limelight, as its clutches are expanding towards prominent political leaders in India.
+But do you know what the ED Department is, how the Enforcement Directorate works, and, most importantly, how to make a complaint to the Enforcement Directorate?
+This is something legal services in India can help you understand.

-The Directorate of Enforcement or Enforcement Directorate or ED is a central agency which was established as an ‘Enforcement Unit’ under the Department of Economic Affairs in 1956 for handling violations under Foreign Exchange Regulation Act,1947 (FERA).
+The Directorate of Enforcement, or Enforcement Directorate (ED), is a central agency established in 1956 as an ‘Enforcement Unit’ under the Department of Economic Affairs to handle violations under the Foreign Exchange Regulation Act, 1947 (FERA).
 Later in 1960, it was shifted under the Department of Revenue for administration.
-Since FERA is repealed, powers of Enforcement Directorate are practised for violations under FEMA, PMLA and COFEPOSA.
-Find out how Enforcement Directorate works in the blog below.
-This will also give readers a clear idea on How to report to ED in India and what matters are taken up by the department.
+Since FERA has been repealed, the Enforcement Directorate exercises powers to investigate violations under FEMA, PMLA, and COFEPOSA.
+Find out how the Enforcement Directorate works in the blog below.
+This will also give readers a clear idea of how to make an ED complaint in India and what matters the department takes up.

-Laws whose violation may be the subject of ED online complaint or offline are both civil and criminal in nature.
-Powers of ED in such cases vary based on the legal violation in particular.
-If you are under the clutches of Directorate of Enforcement for a matter of money laundering, a criminal lawyer in Kolkata may help out for Kolkata matters Kolkata to understand the legal pathway to be followed further.
-However, matters related to foreign exchange are civil in nature and thus, require legal assistance accordingly.
+Laws whose violation may be the subject of an ED online complaint or offline are both civil and criminal in nature.
+Powers of ED in such cases vary depending on the specific legal violation.
+If you are under the clutches of the Directorate of Enforcement for a money laundering case, a criminal lawyer in Kolkata can help with matters in Kolkata and guide you on the legal pathway to be followed.
+However, issues related to foreign exchange are civil in nature and thus require legal assistance accordingly.

 Prevention of Money Laundering Act, 2002 (PMLA)

-Matters under the PMLA are criminal in nature, and therefore, proceedings take place in criminal courts of law.
-Thus, while a matter is brought before the court, criminal lawyers can help with legal representation.
+Matters under the PMLA are criminal in nature; therefore, proceedings take place in criminal courts.
+Thus, while a matter is before the court, criminal lawyers can provide legal representation.
 The objective of this law is to prevent money laundering in India.
-The term ‘money laundering’[1] can be understood as the activity connected with the proceeds of a crime which is ultimately shown to be untainted/ genuine.
-The powers of ED under PMLA include conducting investigation, provisionally attaching the property, prosecution of the offenders, confiscation of property related to money laundering, etc.
+The term ‘money laundering can be understood as the activity connected with the proceeds of a crime, which is ultimately shown to be untainted/ genuine.
+The powers of ED under PMLA include conducting investigations, provisionally attaching property, prosecuting offenders, and confiscating property related to money laundering, among others.

 Foreign Exchange Management Act, 1999 (FEMA)

-Matters related to paying or receiving foreign currency (that other than Indian currency) in any form by an unauthorised person are said to be illegal under the FEMA.
-The law was brought after repealing the Foreign Exchange Regulation Act, 1973 (FERA) in 1999.
-It is a civil law whereby the accused persons are represented in courts through civil lawyers.
-It is aimed at facilitating external trade and payments, eventually regulating foreign exchange market in India.
-Powers of the Enforcement Directorate under the Act involve conducting investigation into suspected contraventions, adjudicating and imposing penalties against persons defying the provisions of FEMA.
+Paying or receiving foreign currency (other than Indian currency) in any form by an unauthorised person is illegal under the FEMA.
+The law was enacted after the repeal of the Foreign Exchange Regulation Act, 1973 (FERA), in 1999.
+It is a civil law system in which the accused are represented in court by civil lawyers.
+It is aimed at facilitating external trade and payments and, eventually, regulating the foreign exchange market in India.
+Powers of the Enforcement Directorate under the Act include conducting investigations into suspected contraventions, adjudication, and imposing penalties on persons who defy the provisions of FEMA.

 Fugitive Economic Offenders Act, 2018 (FEOA)